-You see a colleague wearing an oversized shirt that looks like it’s from the maternity department and happily ask her when the baby is coming, only to be told that she isn’t pregnant.
+You see a colleague wearing an oversized shirt that looks like it’s from the maternity department and happily asks her when the baby is coming, only to be told that she isn’t pregnant.
 You are giving a presentation for your company’s board of directors and realize there is a typo on one of the slides, you look up and see that your boss has noticed too.
-These are standard situations that any reasonable person might experience negative feelings about, but then you recount the gaffe to your spouse and you both laugh about how awkward it was or you apologize to your boss for the spelling error, pressure is relieved and the discomfort dissipates.
-The discomfort is very real, but decreases with time.
+These are standard situations that any reasonable person might experience negative feelings about, but then you recount the gaffe to your spouse and you both laugh about how awkward it was or you apologize to your boss for the spelling error, the pressure is relieved and the discomfort dissipates.
+The discomfort is very real but decreases with time.

 It is natural to feel worried about situations where there is uncertainty or danger and many people spend time reflecting upon things that concern them.
 Uncomfortable interactions, negative situations, and mistakes require some consideration to be processed.
 Reflection helps us gain insights that enable us to grow.
-So when does ordinary thought, worry, and reflection become rumination?
+So when do ordinary thought, worry, and reflection become rumination?

 As used in psychology, rumination refers to the compulsive, repetitive replaying of negative or unpleasant thoughts or situations.
 The term rumination comes from the Latin word rumen.
 This word describes how animals like cows store food in a temporary stomach, or rumen, which allows them to retrieve it later to finish chewing and digesting it.
 This process is very useful to a cow, helping it fully digest food, but for us, bringing our thoughts back up for further chewing, seldom helps us better digest them.
 Instead, rumination tends to be compulsive and cause a great deal of anxiety and can fuel depression and post-traumatic stress.
-Rumination is a chronic behavior that feels addictive- a compulsive repetition of thoughts and worries that seems to have unstoppable momentum.
+Rumination is a chronic behavior that feels addictive- a compulsive repetition of thoughts and worries that seem to have unstoppable momentum.

 Indulging in rumination creates a negative cycle whereby we feel compelled to review the painful experience, irrational worry, or emotional distress repeatedly.
 In fact, the ruminative cycle feels addictive.
 We get caught up in reanalyzing and this can lead to anxiety and depressed mood.
 There is also a greater risk of eating disorders for people who ruminate.
 Rumination causes people to feel increased stress.